-Functions act as individuals components that make up an application.
-In FaaS, the developer deploys single components or part of applications as a function in a separate server, and this function in the server gets called when the user requests the components.
+Functions act as individual components that make up an application.
+In FaaS, the developer deploys single components or parts of applications as a function in a separate server, and this function in the server gets called when the user requests the components.
 FaaS is typically used for building microservices architecture.

 In PaaS, the developer deploys an entire application on the server.
 And require at least one server running at all times.
 It focuses on Monolith architecture.
 In FaaS, the server runs only when the user calls the function which is the main advantage of FaaS over PaaS.

-Also, scaling individuals components/functions is much easier in FaaS.
+Also, scaling individual components/functions is much easier in FaaS.
 The whole application does not get affected if a function gets crashes or goes down.

-Big FaaS Providers are AWS, Azure, Google Cloud.
+Big FaaS Providers are AWS, Azure, and Google Cloud.